 Shared Reading takes place within English lessons.
 The Teacher models reading skills and strategies to the whole class as an expert reader.
 The texts selected for shared reading are quality texts that reflect the teaching objectives.
-These are often, but not limited to the whole class text driver.
+These are often, but not limited to, the whole class text driver.

-All classes have daily opportunities for the children to hear a range of stories, songs and poems delivered by confident adult and peer readers, as well as regular opportunities to listen to stories and songs on CD in EYFS and through the 'Listening Books' resource in KS1 and 2.
+All classes have daily opportunities for the children to hear a range of stories, songs and poems delivered by confident adult and peer readers.